-The In The Heights movie adaption has been postponed due to the ongoing coronavirus crisis.
+The In The Heights movie adaption has been postponed due to the ongoing health crisis.

-A big screen version of the Tony and Olivier award-winning musical was due out in cinemas in June.
+A big screen version of the Tony and Olivier award-winning musical was originally due out in cinemas in June this summer.

 Set in New York's largely Hispanic-American neighbourhood of Washington Heights, the musical follows a number of residents over the course of three days as they discover what it means to be home.